Soyuz TMA-03M: Docking

 Following the two-day rendezvous, the Soyuz spacecraft successfully docked to the Mini Research Module-1 (MRM-1) "Rassvet" Nadir docking port at 15:19 GMT on 23 December 2011.
 The port was vacated just over one month earlier by the Soyuz TMA-02M.

 The entire process of approaching and docking with the ISS went nominally as planned.
 After arriving in the vicinity of the ISS, the spacecraft made a short flyaround maneuver to achieve a perfect alignment with the Docking Port on the Rassvet Module.
 The station keeping started at a distance of 200 meters to the docking target.
 This gave teams inside the Russian Mission Control adequate time to evaluate systems and alignment.
 The final GO for approach came after just a few minutes and Soyuz Commander Kononenko sent the command for the final phase of the docking operation.
 The docking occurred three minutes ahead of previously announced time of 19:22:41 Moscow Time when the Soyuz TMA-03M gently came into contact with the ISS at a relative velocity of less than 0.3 m/s.
 At the time of docking, the two spacecraft were sailing 240 miles over southern Russia.

 Soft Docking was confirmed shortly thereafter and hooks and latches were closed 10 minutes after docking to form a hard-mate between space station and the Soyuz TMA-03M spacecraft.
 Extensive leak checks and vehicle reconfigurations were made from both sides of the docking system before Mission Control gave a GO to open the hatches between the Soyuz TMA-03M spacecraft and the ISS.
 Following the hatch opening, the crew members floated aboard the ISS to greet the already-aboard Dan Burbank, Anton Shkaplerov and Anatoli Ivanishin.
 Together, the two crews formed the full group of Expedition 30 until March 2012.

 Return to Earth

 Soyuz TMA-03M undocked from the ISS on 1 July 2012 at 4:47 AM (GMT), carrying Pettit, Kononenko and Kuipers, and landed safely near Zhezkazgan, Kazakhstan, at 8:14 AM the same day.
 The spacecraft's departure ended Expedition 31, and left astronauts Gennady Padalka, Sergei Revin and Joseph Acaba aboard the station to begin Expedition 32.

+Spacecraft location

+The Soyuz TMA-03M capsule is exhibited as a permanent display in Space Expo, the museum and visitor centre of the European Space Research and Technology Centre (ESTEC) in Noordwijk, Netherlands, which is the main technology complex of the European Space Agency.
+The capsule has been on display there since 19 September 2016, along with the spacesuit that André Kuipers wore for the mission.